Jeansen/cdmn/README.md

 **Make sure the version is 9.22.
 Anything else may not work!**

-Install Perl library Filesys::Df with `sudo apt-get install libfilesys-df-perl`
+Install needed Perl libraries: `sudo apt-get install libfilesys-df-perl libparams-validate-perl`

 Then clone this repository to a place of your liking and set the resource `URxvt*perl-lib`.